frikkfossdal/Vespidae/developLog/README.md

 Finally I need to start about creating some tutorials / documentation for how this can be used and what a user journey might look like.

+# 1502_2022

+Added proper extrusion like discussed in last entry.
+Gcode is not computed before all actions are ready chained together.
+This means I can keep track of extrusion across different sets of Actions.
+I also cleaned up the categories a bit.

+Vinh shared his [project page](https://github.com/invinhtory/GrasshopperPrinting) where he is using Xylinus for creating code a Aerotech machine.
+Aerotech uses a different flavour of gcode - for example moves are defined as Linear X Y Z instead of G0.
+How can you adapt your translation components to handle this and what does this interaction look like in Grasshopper?

+Apart from that I think I'm good to go to start testing.
+I've set up a Rhino document with 3 different tests - 1.
+A simple test that just print some 2D lines, 2.
+Z-pinning, 3.
+Spiral-vase which will be first testing ground for texture component.